Wellington W5492 near Pocklington.

 Wireless Operator / Air Gunner - Sgt Walter Irvine Strother RAFVR (755999), aged 28, of Carleton, Blackpool, Lancashire.
 Buried Barmby Moor Churchyard, Yorkshire.

-Ground Crew - AC1 Harry Armitage RAFVR (1039943), aged 32, of Guisley, Yorkshire.
+Passenger (Ground Crew) - AC1 Harry Armitage RAFVR (1039943), aged 32, of Guisley, Yorkshire.
 Buried Otley Cemetery, Yorkshire.

-Three other gravestones at Barmby Moor churchyard.
+Two other gravestones at Barmby Moor churchyard.